Hubs-Foundation/hubs-docs/docs/hubs-features.md

 ## Invite Menu

-The "Invite" button opens a dialog with the information you need in order to share the room with others, so that they can join you in the room.
+The "Invite" button opens a dialog with the information you need in order to share the room with others, so they can join you in the room.

 ![Enter room on Wired in device](img/hubs-invite-dialogue.png)